ctsexton/clock/README.md

 # clock

-> A clock app with settings
+> A simple clock app with user-controlled settings to customize the appearance.
+Settings autosave to localstorage so that changes persist on page reload.

 ## Build Setup